Ezequiel Tovar Preview, Player Props: Rockies vs. Dodgers

-On Tuesday, Ezequiel Tovar (.381 on-base percentage in past 10 games, 87 points above season-long percentage) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (hitting .282 in his past 10 games, with five doubles, two walks and three RBI), battle starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Dodgers.
+In his previous game he had a hitless showing (0-for-4) against the Dodgers.

 Sportsbook Promo Codes